-- Methotrexate, vinblastine, doxorubicin (Adriamycin), and cisplatin (called MVAC)
+- Dose-dense methotrexate, vinblastine, doxorubicin (Adriamycin), and cisplatin (DDMVAC)

 For some people, the side effects of getting more than one chemo drug might be too much to handle.
-For those people, treatment with a single drug, such as gemcitabine or cisplatin, may be a good option.
-Other drugs sometimes used alone for bladder cancer include carboplatin, docetaxel, paclitaxel, doxorubicin, 5-FU, methotrexate, vinblastine, ifosfamide, and pemetrexed.
+For those people, treatment with a single drug, such as gemcitabine or cisplatin, may be an option.
+Other drugs sometimes used alone for bladder cancer include, docetaxel, paclitaxel, doxorubicin, methotrexate, ifosfamide, and pemetrexed.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Each cycle typically lasts for a few weeks.